ygongdev/Ember-partial-codemod/README.md

 [![npm version](https://badge.fury.io/js/ember-partial-codemod.svg)](https://badge.fury.io/js/ember-partial-codemod)
 [![Build Status](https://travis-ci.com/ygongdev/ember-partial-codemod.svg?branch=master)](https://travis-ci.com/ygongdev/ember-partial-codemod)

 **THIS IS AN EXPERIMENTAL WORK IN PROGRESS.
-USE AT YOUR OWN RISK**
+USE AT YOUR OWN RISK.
+ISSUES ARE WELCOME**

-Given an `Ember` app or addon, this codemod will perform the following:
+Given an `Ember` app or addon, this codemod will transform all your `partials` into `components`.
-1. Transform `partial` into `component` using data it gathers from the `partial`.

 ## Table of Contents ##
 1. [Installation](#installation)